-- The rich and warm flavor seems like something that has cooked all day instead of a quick 30 minute dinner.
+- The rich and warm flavor seems like something that has been cooked all day instead of a quick 30-minute dinner.

 - Fish – I like to use cod in this recipe, but any boneless, white fish such as haddock, pollock or flounder works well.
 Fresh or frozen fish works in this recipe.
 You can also make this with shellfish like mussels.

-- Fennel – Fennel isn’t an everyday ingredient, but it isn’t hard to find either.
-Fennel has a distinctive yet subtle licorice like flavor and it really, really enhances the flavor of this stew.
+- Fennel – Fennel isn’t an everyday ingredient but isn’t hard to find either.
+Fennel has distinctive yet subtle licorice-like flavor and it really, really enhances the flavor of this stew.
 I’ve made it without fennel in the past and it just isn’t as good.
 So buy some fennel even if you’ve never used it before.
 You are using the fennel bulb, not the leafy fronds.

 - Clam juice – A bottle of clam juice flavors the broth.

 - Wine – White wine goes well with the fennel and adds flavor to the stew.
-But if you don’t like to cook with wine you can substitute broth.
+But you can substitute broth if you don’t like to cook with wine.

 - Red peppers, onions, garlic – These vegetables add to the broth and make the stew a healthy dinner choice